When and How to Report a 1031 Exchange to the IRS

-The exchange is reported on the tax return for the tax year that the relinquished property was transferred even if the exchange was not completed in that same year.
-For example, if a taxpayer started an exchange in November of 2018, and completed the exchange in February of 2019, the exchange will be reported on their 2018 tax return.
+A 1031 exchange transaction is reported on the tax return for the tax year that the relinquished property was transferred even if the exchange was not completed in that same year.
+For example, if a taxpayer started an exchange in November of 2021, and completed the exchange in February of 2022, the exchange will be reported on their 2021 tax return.

-Sometimes an investor starts an exchange but is unable to acquire the replacement property.
+Sometimes an investor starts an exchange in one calendar year but is unable to acquire the replacement property and the exchange fails the following calendar year.
 In this situation, the money received can be treated as an installment sale and reported on the tax return of the year the money was received.
 Bona fide intent to complete the exchange must be demonstrated.

-The taxpayer may also be required to report the exchange on their state tax return.
+The taxpayer may also be required to report the exchange on their state tax return and some states have a specific reporting requirement when property sold in that state is exchanged for property out of state.
 We recommend consulting a tax advisor about the specifics of reporting each exchange.

 HOW TO REPORT THE EXCHANGE